S7NX/Spitfire-Launcher/README.md

 No need to uninstall.
 Run the setup file again to update.
 The app notifies when a new version is available.

+## Setting Up Locally
+See the [Setting Up Locally](docs/setting-up-locally.md) guide for instructions on how to set up your development environment.

 ## Contributing

 Contributions are welcome.
 If you want to help improve Spitfire Launcher, follow these steps: